Mouhammad-kharboutli/isPalindrome/README.md

 ## Targeting a specific phrase
-####    Important information to be considered regarding each method while u are targeting a specific phrase.
+####    Important information to be considered regarding each method while targeting a specific phrase.
 ####    check each method's implemntation and it it summerized in the following pictures.

             o Retrieve a specific message and determine if it is a palindrome or not